mgutz/gorazor/README.md

 ## How to auto re-generate when gohtml file changes?

 Use the right tool for the job.
 I recommend [node.js](https://nodejs.org) and [gulp](https://gulpjs.com).
-As of right now the build and asset preprocessing is lacking for gophers.
+As of now build and asset preprocessing is lacking for gophers.

-See `example` directory.
+See `example` directory for an example `gulpfile`

 # Credits